Inflation slowed in July, showing Fed's rate hikes are working

 Prices still running hot

-While inflation is easing, it remains painfully high for U.S. consumers.
+While inflation seems to be easing, it remains painfully high for U.S. consumers.
 Prices for food and shelter continued to rise last month, although those increases were offset by falling energy costs.

 Food prices increased at an annual rate of 10.9%, the fastest rise since 1979, the July CPI figures show.
 Prices for shelter, medical care, new vehicles, car insurance and recreation also rose last month, while costs for airline fares and used cars and trucks dropped.